NEO1842/Blender-Pancake-Scene/README.md

 # Blender-Pancake-Scene

-A cozy pancake scene created in Blender using Shader Nodes and realistic lighting.
+A cute cartoon-style pancake scene created in Blender using stylized modeling and vibrant flat materials.

 # Overview

-This project is a Blender scene designed to create a warm and appetizing pancake visual.
+This project is a Blender scene featuring a stacked pancake with syrup, butter, and blueberries on a plate.

-It uses Shader Nodes to generate realistic textures and materials, combined with soft lighting to bring out the fluffy layers and golden-brown surface of a freshly made stack of pancakes.
+It uses stylized 3D modeling combined with smooth, flat-color materials and soft lighting to achieve a fun and appealing cartoon look.

-The scene can be freely modified and used for learning shader workflows or for creating similar food visualization styles.
+The scene can be freely modified and used for learning 3D modeling workflows or for creating similar stylized food visuals.

 ## Features

-- Shader-based material and texture work
-- Customizable colors, roughness, and surface detail
+- Stylized cartoon-style 3D modeling
+- Smooth, vibrant flat-color materials
+- Includes syrup, butter, blueberries, and plate props
-- Useful for learning food rendering workflows and lighting techniques
+- Useful for learning stylized modeling and material workflows

 # Software Requirement